-As shown in Figure 3-50, Percent Unit Capacity and City Acreage by CalEnviroScreen Percentile Score, 32.1 percent of the acreage in Suisun City has environmental scores at or above the 60th percentile, the majority of which are located south of SR 12.
+As shown in Figure 3-49, Percent Unit Capacity and City Acreage by CalEnviroScreen Percentile Score, 32.1 percent of the acreage in Suisun City has environmental scores at or above the 60th percentile, the majority of which are located south of SR 12.
 This tract includes a portion of the unincorporated area south to Suisun Bay, within which the Potrero Hills Landfill is sited, as well as agricultural operations, which may negatively impact the environmental score.
 Additionally, proximity to SR 12 traffic and a relatively low median income may contribute to the high CalEnviroScreen score.
-Approximately 57.5 percent of the RHNA capacity is identified south of SR 12.
-However, based on the Public Housing Health Alliance of Southern California's Healthy Places Index, the presence of the landfill and agricultural practices is not expected to affect access to environmental conditions for residents in the WDSP area, as residents south of SR 12 also have the WDSP area are located a further distance from influences in the unincorporated area at the northern edge of the tract, and in close proximity to the waterfront to benefit from natural resource amenities.
+Approximately 52.7 percent of the RHNA capacity is identified south of SR 12.
+However, based on the Public Housing Health Alliance of Southern California's Healthy Places Index, the presence of the landfill and agricultural practices is not expected to affect access to environmental conditions for residents in the WDSP area, as residents south of SR 12 also have the closest access to several protected open spaces, parks, recreation facilities, and waterfront amenities.
+In addition, the identified sites in the WDSP area are located a further distance from influences in the unincorporated area at the northern edge of the tract, and in close proximity to the waterfront to benefit from natural resource amenities.
 The remaining sites in the Sunset neighborhood score in the CalEnviroScreen moderately impacted 50th percentile with a TCAC Environmental Domain Score in a more positive environmental outcome 63rd percentile category.

 No site capacity is located in the 1.1 percent of land east of Railroad Avenue that scores above the 75th percentile, indicating that there are no sites located in a disadvantaged community designation.
 Therefore, although CalEnviroScreen and TCAC Environmental Domain scoring may suggest external environmental factors may potentially impact housing opportunities, site locations do not further concentrate poverty and will support a more walkable community, as is a goal of the WDSP.
 While CalEnviroScreen reports relatively high scores for population characteristics that negatively impact residents (i.e., medical issues), these likely do not result from poor access to recreational opportunities, due to the number and proximity of resources.
-However, the City has included Program 5.A to identify best practices to address negative health risks and impacts associated with SR 12.
+Stakeholders did not comment on how and if proximity to SR 12 contributes to negative environmental conditions for neighboring residential areas.
+As discussed previously, CalEnviroScreen reports that the most pressing concerns in the tract adjacent to SR 12 are related to the slough rather than traffic (i.e, groundwater threats, impaired waters, etc.).
+However, emissions from truck and automobile traffic, as well as a concentration of commercial uses, can impact the air quality in neighboring areas.
+Therefore, the City has included Program 5.A to identify best practices to address negative health risks and impacts associated with SR 12.

-FIGURE 3-50: PERCENT UNIT CAPACITY AND CITY ACREAGE BY CALENVIROSCREEN PERCENTILE SCORE
+FIGURE 3-49: PERCENT UNIT CAPACITY AND CITY ACREAGE BY CALENVIROSCREEN PERCENTILE SCORE